 Admittedly, I wrote this post earlier this year, since this novel was one I finished as we entered the new year.
-However, it’s never felt like the right time to post this for some reason but now, in light of Sickle cell awareness month ,which was in September (US and UK), I thought now was a good time as ever.
+However, it’s never felt like the right time to post this for some reason but now, in light of Sickle cell awareness month,which was in September (US and UK), I thought now was a good time as ever.

 This book, like a previous book I have reviewed (An American Marriage) looks at how far the boundaries of love in a relationship can be pushed before breaking.
-The main characters of these novel are young Nigerian spouses Yejide and Akin.
+The main characters of this novel are young Nigerian spouses Yejide and Akin.
 The couple has been trying to get pregnant for a while now but to no avail.
 Happily in love and content, this would not actually be much of an issue for them were it not for gathering pressure from their in-laws to have children.
-In the traditional Nigerian culture, they belong to, children symbolise the wealth and worth.
-Due to their attempt to conceive unsuccessful, Akin’s mother suggests Akin gets a second wife to solve this problem.
+In the traditional Nigerian culture, they belong to, children symbolise wealth and worth.
+Due to their attempt to conceive being unsuccessful, Akin’s mother suggests Akin get a second wife to solve this problem.
 This is only the start of a host of issues that unravel later down the line in this book.

-The narration alternates between the two partners although, if I’m not wrong, Yejide has slightly more of the story’s narration.
+The narration alternates between the two partners although, if I’m not wrong, Yejide delivers slightly more of the story’s narration.
 Once you’re in the heart of the story, this will make more sense as ultimately, Stay with Me is a story about motherhood, love, loss, faith and hope.
-The story alternates also between two different time settings – one being modern day Nigeria (2008) and the other being Nigeria in a time of political instability i.e. coups and military dictatorships.
+The story alternates also between two different time settings – one being modern-day Nigeria (2008) and the other being Nigeria in an earlier time of political instability i.e. coups and military dictatorships.
 Ayobami is not afraid to dig into how these political events affect the everyday lives of the character; something they regularly talk about with each other or with us via the narration.
 For example, when Yejide first discovers that a coup has taken place she has to decide whether it would be best to open her salon since she is unsure if staff, let alone customers, would turn up for business.

 There are no likable characters in this story, everyone has their flaws, and to some extent suffers in some way because of them.
 For Yejide it’s her headstrong character and her lack of willingness to see any bad traits in her husband.
 On the other hand, for Akin, it is carelessness combined with the desire to control the life around him that ends up backfiring on him.
 Usually, I miss having someone to root for and enjoy getting to know more as I read along but that wasn’t the case here.